 • Low-grade bladder tumorA type of tumor with cells closer in organization and appearance to healthy cells.
 They typically grow more gradually and are less likely to invade the bladder's muscular wall than high-grade tumors.

-Survival Rates for Bladder Cancer
+What are the Survival Rates for Bladder Cancer?

 Survival rates are based on real-world case data and illustrate the percentage of individuals with the same stage and type of cancer who are typically still alive after a specific length of time (often five years) after receiving a diagnosis.
 It’s important to understand that survival rates are relative in that they compare the number of people with the same type and stage of cancer to the number of people in the overall population.
 A particular stage of bladder cancer, for example, may have a 90% five-year relative survival rate.
 The 90% figure comes from dividing the percentage of people with cancer who are alive after five years by the percentage of people without the disease who are also alive after five years.